tizonia/tizonia-openmax-il/README.md

 ## Introduction ##

 NOTE: Tizonia is still under development and there are no pre-built binary releases yet (but there will be soon though).
-However you can download the repo and follow the instruction further below in this README to build it from source.
+However you can download the repo and follow the instructions below in this README to build it from source.

 ## The Tizonia project

-For an introduction of the resources that can be fond here, please keep reading below.
+For an introduction of the resources that can be fond here, please keep reading further.

 ### `tizonia`: music player and audio streaming client/server ###